Home Improvement Contractor License Application Checklist

 Sole proprietors operating under a name other than your own must have a Business/Assumed Name Certificate.

 Partnerships must have a Partnership Certificate and, if applicable, an Assumed Name Certificate for your business.

-DCA will deny your application if you do not submit these required documents and information:
+DCWP will deny your application if you do not submit these required documents and information: